NickRamsey6/cs12dotnet8/Chapter11/README.md

 5. In .csproj file: Import System.Console, EF Core and SQLite client and Build project
 6. Create classes: NorthwindDb.cs and Customers.cs
 7. Setup Customers.cs first
+8. Just need to create the Customer class and define the properties we want
+9. Setup NorthwindDb.cs
+10. Create the NorthwindDb class.
+Setup an OnConfiguring method that will connect to SQLite db
+11. In Program.cs target the namespace and instantiate a db context instance.
+Then can query as needed.